kmishra9/PL2-AWS-Setup/EC2/provisioner_scripts/README.md

 6. `mount_drives`
   - **Usage**: `sudo ./mount_drives [data_folder_path]`
-  - **Description**: Mounts swap, as well as a single EBS volume at `/dev/xvdf`.
-For some large instances, the EBS volume may be at `/dev/nvme1n1`, and running the script may result in an error.
-In this case, commenting out `sudo mount /dev/xvdf $1` and replacing it with `sudo mount /dev/nvme1n1 $1`.
+  - **Description**: Mounts swap, as well as a single EBS volume at `/dev/nvme1n1`.
+For some smaller or older instances, the EBS volume may be at `/dev/xvdf`, and running the script may result in an error.
+In this case, commenting out `sudo mount /dev/nvme1n1 $1` and replacing it with `sudo mount /dev/xvdf $1`.